kodekloudhub/certified-kubernetes-administrator-course/docs/02-Core-Concepts/05-Kube-API-Server.md

   ![kube-apiserver1](../../images/kube-apiserver1.PNG)

 ## View kube-apiserver options - Kubeadm
-- You can see the options with in the pod defination file located at **`/etc/kubernetes/manifests/kube-apiserver.yaml`**
+- You can see the options with in the pod definition file located at **`/etc/kubernetes/manifests/kube-apiserver.yaml`**
   ```
   $ cat /etc/kubernetes/manifests/kube-apiserver.yaml
   ```